jhnthan/reportlab-training/README.md

 # REPORTLAB training

 a little examples made with reportlab for practice.
+This is a ReportLab for stupids like me

 ## NOTE